No products in the cart.

 Now, imagine that there’s a ball of energy on your right shoulder.
 Pivot your torso and slightly turn to your right as you use your left arm to roll the ball down your shoulder and arm.

 While you’re still facing your right side, shift your weight into your left leg and bring your hands out to your sides.
-Shifting your weight from one side to the other in a one third to two thirds ratio will help you remain grounded.
-Keep your arms bent at 90 degrees and keep your upper arm in towards your sides.
-This posture should resemble a bird in motion.
+Shifting your weight from one side to the other in a one-third to two-thirds ratio will help you remain grounded.

 Shift forward to your right side to complete the movement.
 Then, transition to your left side while performing a Rising Sun on your way.
 Remember to move slowly and fluidly.

-Be aware of your breath as you perform this movement.
+Be aware of your breath as you perform these movements.
 Inhale as you shift back and spread your wings, and exhale as you shift forward.
+During these exercises maintain an ease, fluidity, and softness in your body.

 Tai Chi for Stroke Recovery: Key Points